 What you’ll need to know before applying

-After comparing your superannuation options and choosing the BCU Retirement Savings Account, click on the “Go to Site” button to access the application.
+After comparing your superannuation options and choosing the BCU Retirement Savings Account you can apply online.
 If you are not already a member of BCU, you will be prompted to complete a membership application first.

 Eligibility to apply online